github/training-kit/downloads/submodule-vs-subtree-cheat-sheet.md

     git checkout -b branch-name master

 Changes require two commits, one in the subproject repository and one in the parent repository.
+Don't forget to push in both the submodule and the superproject!

 {% endcapture %}